 Why did I ask Steve this question in 1995?
 Because in 1995, I had read Al Gore’s classic book “Earth in the Balance.”
 (IMO, Al Gore ranks intellectually with the Founding Fathers of the US.)
 In Gore’s book for the first time, I saw the term “steady state” used in connection with something other than soil mechanics–Gore had used the term in connection with global climatic systems.
 I was amazed!
 I had thought that the “steady state” was a term that applied narrowly to soils, but here was Al Gore using it to refer to climate!

 Then, in the Christmas of 1999, I went to Texas to my sister’s house.
 There sitting at her kitchen table, I opened my notebook and tried again.
-My brother-in-law, a PhD in Electrical Engineering, asked me what I was doing.
-I told him what I was trying to do.
-It turns out that electrical engineers are very familiar with dynamical systems too and my brother-in-law, was easily able to figure out what my goal was.
-Note: this is the power of a model that is rooted in basic science–it does not take much to educate someone in a different field, about it’s basics.
-In a span of half an hour, my brother-in-law, a PhD in EE, had a fairly good idea of what I was trying to do in soil mechanics!
+My brother-in-law, a PhD in Electrical Engineering, and a few years older than me asked me what I was doing.
+I told him what I was trying to do, (trying not to be condescending!) and not expecting he would understand!
+It turns out that electrical engineers are very familiar with dynamical systems; I soon discovered that my brother-in-law had forgotten far more about dynamical systems than I knew at that time.
+In the span of just half an hour he was easily able to figure out what my goal was!
+Note: this is the power of a model that is rooted in basic science–it does not take much to educate someone in a different field, about it.

 Once you have a quest you are passionate about, no matter how dumb or ignorant you may be at the start, no matter that others tell you that you are a fool, remember what the poet William Blake said: “if a fool were to follow their folly, (s)he shall become wise!”
 Stumbling in that dark room for years, “following my folly,” slowly but surely made me wiser in soil mechanics.
 As Nietzsche famously said: “The doer alone learneth!”
 All told, it had taken me just over 10 years.
 My own experience confirmed all of what these wise people said.